Biological organisation

-Each level in the hierarchy represents an increase in organisational complexity, with each "object" being primarily composed of the previous level's basic unit.
-The basic principle behind the organisation is the concept of emergence—the properties and functions found at a hierarchical level are not present and irrelevant at the lower levels.
+Each level in the hierarchy represents an increase in organizational complexity, with each "object" being primarily composed of the previous level's basic unit.
+The basic principle behind the organization is the concept of emergence—the properties and functions found at a hierarchical level are not present and irrelevant at the lower levels.

-The biological organisation of life is a fundamental premise for numerous areas of scientific research, particularly in the medical sciences.
-Without this necessary degree of organisation, it would be much more difficult—and likely impossible—to apply the study of the effects of various physical and chemical phenomena to diseases and physiology (body function).
+The biological organization of life is a fundamental premise for numerous areas of scientific research, particularly in the medical sciences.
+Without this necessary degree of organization, it would be much more difficult—and likely impossible—to apply the study of the effects of various physical and chemical phenomena to diseases and physiology (body function).
 For example, fields such as cognitive and behavioral neuroscience could not exist if the brain was not composed of specific types of cells, and the basic concepts of pharmacology could not exist if it was not known that a change at the cellular level can affect an entire organism.
 These applications extend into the ecological levels as well.
 For example, DDT's direct insecticidal effect occurs at the subcellular level, but affects higher levels up to and including multiple ecosystems.
 Theoretically, a change in one atom could change the entire biosphere.

 Levels

-The simple standard biological organisation scheme, from the lowest level to the highest level, is as follows:
+The simple standard biological organization scheme, from the lowest level to the highest level, is as follows:

 More complex schemes incorporate many more levels.
-For example, a molecule can be viewed as a grouping of elements, and an atom can be further divided into subatomic particles (these levels are outside the scope of biological organisation).
+For example, a molecule can be viewed as a grouping of elements, and an atom can be further divided into subatomic particles (these levels are outside the scope of biological organization).
 Each level can also be broken down into its own hierarchy, and specific types of these biological objects can have their own hierarchical scheme.
 For example, genomes can be further subdivided into a hierarchy of genes.

 Each level in the hierarchy can be described by its lower levels.
 For example, the organism may be described at any of its component levels, including the atomic, molecular, cellular, histological (tissue), organ and organ system levels.
 Furthermore, at every level of the hierarchy, new functions necessary for the control of life appear.
 These new roles are not functions that the lower level components are capable of and are thus referred to as emergent properties.

-Every organism is organised, though not necessarily to the same degree.
-An organism can not be organised at the histological (tissue) level if it is not composed of tissues in the first place.
+Every organism is organized, though not necessarily to the same degree.
+An organism can not be organized at the histological (tissue) level if it is not composed of tissues in the first place.